-Mushrooms are sautéed in a delectable light sauce and then tossed with orzo to create this Savory Orzo with Mushrooms dish.
-Perfect served as a main dish or as a side.
+Mushrooms are sautéed in a light sauce and then tossed with orzo to create this Savory Orzo with Mushrooms dish.
+You can serve this simple recipe as a main dish or as a side.

 This recipe almost didn’t happen.

 It was a Saturday evening.
 Ken was busy organizing our garage and I was having fun with furniture in my dining room.
 I was working hard at transforming my Ikea cube bookshelf into somewhat of a coffee bar slash breakfast bar.
 Well, I wouldn’t really say I was hard at work.
 All I did was set it on the floor lengthwise and place my K-Cup machine on top of it.
 Then I placed a small bowl of K-Cups, some coffee mugs and other novelties on top of it.
 It looks pretty rad, especially with the Jack Daniels sign propped atop it.

 So by this time, I was pretty hungry.
 I almost ordered take out but I was too lazy to go pick it up.
 I decided to try out a recipe that I found in the most recent Food Network magazine.
 Instead of using the wild rice that the recipe called for, I would use orzo.
 I started cooking the pancetta and then proceeded to add a splash of sherry to the pan.
 Big mistake.
 The pan was too hot.
 A huge cloud of smoke (or maybe vapor) burst into the air.
 And then my house was smoky.
 And it didn’t smell good at all.
 Not to mention that I was afraid my smoke alarms were going to go off.
 Or worse, my fire sprinklers would give my house a shower.

 After my frustration wore off, I decided to throw my own recipe together.
 Sorry Food Network Magazine.
 But don’t you worry, there are a ton of other recipes in your magazine that I want to make.